aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 Currently you are given the option to customize the following:

+### Use zen mode
+If enabled, hides all the top buttons for a cleaner interface.
+The keyboard shortcuts will still work.

+Zen mode only persists until the page is reloaded

 ### Use fearless mode
 If enabled, disables champions that were picked or banned in the previous draft